abena19/dishcovery_2.0/README.md

-# CS47 Dishcovery
+# CS194H Dishcovery

-Fall quarter 2022 CS147 project by Amrita, Defne, Kyla, Janet
+Winter quarter 2023 CS147 project by Abena Ofosu, Defne Genç, Sharon Wambu, Kayla Kelly

 ## What is Dishcovery and When Would You Use It?